betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Reduces Risk

-- Plantbeta reduces the Risk that a hired RookiePlanter underperform and become a burden to their Supervisor and Company.
+- Plantbeta reduces the Risk that a hired NovicePlanter underperform and become a burden to their Supervisor and Company.
 - Reduces the risk of Injury

 ---